Felix-1871/University/README.md

 # University
-Projects i created at the University of Gdańsk with some hindsight comments.
+Projects i created and have no plans for as of now, at the University of Gdańsk with some hindsight comments.